-This pesto pea soup is spring in a bowl - sweet and fresh and topped with tortellini.
+Pesto and Sweet Pea Soup is a 30-minute meal and is light and fresh but hearty enough to serve all on its own with crusty bread.
+This soup is spring in a bowl - sweet and fresh and topped with tortellini.
 And it's super fast since it uses frozen peas, but if you had fresh sweet peas (lucky you!), this would be a great way to use them.

 I always love spring food.
 This time of year makes me think of artichokes and strawberries and the first tiny, sweet peas of the year.
 And even though it is an ode to spring, this soup can be made using only pantry/freezer ingredients.
 I had everything on hand, including this pesto, and an old Gourmet magazine recipe for pesto pea soup that had been calling my name.